Lord Cameron joins language lesson and pets horses during Mongolia visit

 Lord David Cameron has wrapped up a five-day diplomatic blitz across Central Asia with a flurry of camera-friendly visits in Mongolia.

-The Foreign Secretary, a keen equestrian, posed for pictures as he petted horses at the president’s Ikh Tenger residence on Friday.
+The Foreign Secretary, a keen equestrian, posed for pictures as he petted horses at prime minister Oyun-Erdene Luvsannamsrain’s Ikh Tenger residence on Friday.

 Earlier in the day Lord Cameron was welcomed by head of state Ukhnaagiin Khurelsukh at a meeting in a traditional Ger tent in the presidential palace in Ulaanbaatar.